One-sided Gender Studies panel: “A child tells you who they are, that’s who they are.”

 [Disclaimer: Explicit Language (Quotations)]

 Last Tuesday, the Gender Studies Program sponsored a panel on “Affirming Care for Gender-Diverse Youth.”
-Each of the four groups opposed Catholic teaching on matters of gender, sex, and parenting, while the Catholic perspective was not presented in any manner.
+Each of the four panelists opposed Catholic teaching on matters of gender, sex, and parenting, while the Catholic perspective was not presented in any manner.
 Fr.
 Jenkins and Dean Mustillo (College of Arts and Letters) were asked to postpone or cancel the event, but the administration remained silent on the matter.

 The panelists included two researchers from the Kinsey Institute, as well as two clinicians from the IU Riley Children’s Hospital.
 They had no apparent disagreement on any discussed matter.
 For instance, they all agreed that gender is “multidimentional and non-binary,” as Dr. Stephanie Sanders of the Kinsey Institute expressed.